 - Do not change accessories, inspect, adjust or clean tool when it is connected to a power source.
-Accidental startup can result in serious injury. - Keep the handles clean, dry and free of hydraulic fluid. - Maintain a firm grip on tool, using both hands with thumbs and fingers encircling the handles at all times.
-Serious injury can result if an operator does not control the tool. - Do not use above shoulder height. - Do not lock the trigger in the Power-ON position.
+Accidental start-up can result in serious injury. - Keep the handles clean, dry and free of hydraulic fluid. - Maintain a firm grip on tool, using both hands with thumbs and fingers encircling the handles at all times.
+Serious injury can result if an operator does not control the tool. - Do not lock the trigger in the Power-ON position.
 Operator cannot stop tool when trigger is locked. - Do not remove or modify the trigger actuator.
-Accidental startup can result in serious injury. - Wear protective gloves when handling or adjusting the chain.
+Accidental start-up can result in serious injury. - Wear protective gloves when handling or adjusting the chain.
 The chain can cut even when stationary.